Mürren: History

 Mürren is first mentioned in 1257 as Mons Murren (Mount Murren).
 It was probably an alpine pasture until the settlement of immigrants from Lötschental shortly after 1300.

 The first hotel was built in 1857 by Mürren's farming cooperative, the Bäuert.
-Before the opening of the Lauterbrunnen–Mürren Mountain Railway in 1891, guests could reach Mürren only by means of mule traffic (see picture).
+Before the opening of the Lauterbrunnen–Mürren Mountain Railway in 1891, guests could reach Mürren only by means of mule traffic.
 Nevertheless, the quickly growing resort already had 310 hotel beds around 1888.
 Up to World War I, mainly British tourists came to Mürren.
 An Anglican church was erected for them as early as 1878.